Elizabethan era: Homes and dwelling

 The great majority were tenant farmers who lived in small villages.
 Their homes were, as in earlier centuries, thatched huts with one or two rooms, although later on during this period, roofs were also tiled.
 Furniture was basic, with stools being commonplace rather than chairs.
 The walls of Tudor houses were often made from timber and wattle and daub, or brick; stone and tiles were more common in the wealthier homes.
-The daub was usually then painted with limewash, making it white, and the wood was painted with black tar to prevent rotting, but not in Tudor times; the Victorians did this afterwards.
+The daub was usually then painted with limewash, making it white, and the wood was painted with black tar to prevent rotting, but not in Tudor times; the Victorians did this afterward.
 The bricks were handmade and thinner than modern bricks.
 The wooden beams were cut by hand, which makes telling the difference between Tudor houses and Tudor-style houses easy, as the original beams are not straight.
 The upper floors of Tudor houses were often larger than the ground floors, which would create an overhang (or jetty).
-This would create more floor-surface above while also keeping maximum street width.
+This would create more floor surface above while also keeping maximum street width.
 During the Tudor period, the use of glass when building houses was first used, and became widespread.
 It was very expensive and difficult to make, so the panes were made small and held together with a lead lattice, in casement windows.
 People who could not afford glass often used polished horn, cloth or paper.
 Tudor chimneys were tall, thin, and often decorated with symmetrical patterns of molded or cut brick.
 Early Tudor houses, and the homes of poorer people, did not have chimneys.
 The smoke in these cases would be let out through a simple hole in the roof.

 Mansions had many chimneys for the many fireplaces required to keep the vast rooms warm.
 These fires were also the only way of cooking food.
 Wealthy Tudor homes needed many rooms, where a large number of guests and servants could be accommodated, fed and entertained.
 Wealth was demonstrated by the extensive use of glass.
 Windows became the main feature of Tudor mansions, and were often a fashion statement.
 Mansions were often designed to a symmetrical plan; "E" and "H" shapes were popular.